Has Brexit killed the booze cruise? How to get the most out of a French shopping trip

 Has Brexit killed off the booze cruise?
 How to get the most out of a French shopping trip by ferry

-The UK’s departure from the EU may have changed things for this ferry-based shopping ritual, but it can still be done.
+The UK’s departure from the EU may have changed things for this ferry-based shopping ritual but it can still be done.
 Here’s how to make the most of yours, says Chris Newlands

 It all started with the wine rack, which had been glaring back at us, near-empty, since we bought it five years ago.
 It holds 48 bottles.

-During the first year of ownership my girlfriend and I had managed to half fill it on a semi regular basis, but as time passed and lethargy crept in we barely managed to populate the top row.
+During the first year of ownership my girlfriend and I had managed to half fill it on a semi-regular basis, but as time passed and lethargy crept in we barely managed to populate the top row.

 The straw that broke the camel’s back was catching my two-year-old stowing her beaker of milk in the rack, making it the only item present aside from a half-drunk bottle of squash.
 We needed to stock up.
 We needed a booze cruise.